Wowiee3/SunwayCTF-challs/copyright/README.md

 ## Copyright
 Someone has been stealing my poems recently, I will put the flag as my signature next time!
-However, I think the person covered up my signature with a weird image...
+However, I think my signature was blocked by a weird image.

-Solution: pdftohtml `sunctf{wr0ng_s1gnatur3}`
+Flag: `sunctf{wr0ng_s1gnatur3}`

+Extract PDF layers with pdftohtml